jeremyBanks/youtube/playlists.md

 ## [Dimension 20: Spyre (Episodes and Extras)](https://www.youtube.com/playlist?list=PLObfuAmZm9pANHp2gvo0ZVsEhJtdcbccB)

-> ${hours}-hour playlist of all episodes, talkbacks, trailers, and animations from the four seasons of Dimension 20 set in the world of Spyre.
+> 133-hour playlist of all episodes, talkbacks, trailers, and animations from the four seasons of Dimension 20 set in the world of Spyre.
 >
-> ${d20blurb}
+> Dimension 20 is an Actual Play TTRPG series from CollegeHumor/Dropout, featuring original campaigns of Dungeons and Dragons and other tabletop role-playing systems.

 - [Fantasy High Trailer](https://www.youtube.com/watch?v=p-eY2tDgXsY&list=PLObfuAmZm9pANHp2gvo0ZVsEhJtdcbccB)
 - [1.
 The Beginning Begins](https://www.youtube.com/watch?v=_zZxCVBi7-k&list=PLObfuAmZm9pANHp2gvo0ZVsEhJtdcbccB)